sethgis/Wind-Erosion-Modelling/source/Introduction/general_information.rst

 =====================

 TroFMIS is a surveilance system that monitors Tropical Montane Forest in the Eastern Africa region.
-The tropical montane forests conservation is part of the sustainable development goald towards reduction of carbon emission, through development of verifiable methods for REDD+ monitoring and reporting.
+The tropical montane forests conservation is part of the sustainable development goal towards reduction of carbon emission, through development of verifiable methods for REDD+ monitoring and reporting.
 TroFMIS is keen on applying REDD+ monitoring guidelines outlined by various stakeholders such as UNCCD, UNFCC & FAO on tropical forest and carbon emission reporting.
-The products developed in TroFMIS that supports the tropical forest monitoring and surveilance include activities:
+The products developed in TroFMIS that supports the tropical forest monitoring and surveilance activities include:

-	* Forest Canopy Density (FCD)
+	(i)  Forest Canopy Density (FCD)
-	* Forest Canopy Changes (FCC)
+	(ii) Forest Canopy Changes (FCC)
-	* Forest Disturbance Monitoring - Radar
+	(iii) Forest Disturbance Monitoring - Radar
-	* Forest Alerts - Radar
+	(iv) Forest Alerts - Radar

-The products in TroFMIS will enable key stakeholders and end users towards monitoring the continous vegetation change within their forests of interest, in addition to near real time monitoring of the forest condition against disturbance.
-The various users, will also receive periodical alerts pertaining to the disturbance of the forets canopy densties within their forests of interests.
+The products in TroFMIS enables key stakeholders and end users in monitoring the continous vegetation change within their forests of interest, in addition to near real time monitoring of the forest disturbance.
+The various users, will also receive periodical alerts pertaining to the disturbance of the forest canopy densties within their forests of interests.